Radiation Oncology

 The American College of Radiology administers an in-training examination to residents in Radiation Oncology annually.
 We require all residents to take this examination.

-The in-training examination is not used as a sole measure of a resident’s success.
-We do expect our residents to perform above the national average, however, scores are always considered in context with many other measures of residence performance.
-In-training examination scores will never be the sole factor for failing to promote a resident to the next level of training or for expulsion from the program.
+The in-training examination is used to gauge individual resident learning trajectory, and helps measure the effectiveness of our training program.
+The exam is not used as the only measure of a resident’s success.
+In-training examination scores will never be the sole factor for failing to promote a resident to the next level of training, or for expulsion from the program.